davaya/jadn2/docs/im-summary.md

    memory is allocated for it.
 4. **Value:** an instance of a type within a process.
 5. **Literal:** an instance of a type outside a process.
 A literal is an immutable sequence of bytes or characters.
+Two literals that are instances of the same value are equivalent.
 6. **I/O:** input/output.
-In the IM context I/O are the processes of converting literals to values and vice versa.
+In the IM context I/O defines the mapping between literals and values.

 Although class and type are similar, the critical distinction is that objects are dynamic while values are static.
 Classes are a programming languages' mechanisms for implementing variables while types define